 There are spiritual reasons for a hierarchal structure in the church and in a marriage that are necessary in this broken world that we live in.
 That being said, in Christ, we are equal.
 And in the eyes of God, women are equal to men in worth and value.
 Christ died for us both.
 And God also created us women in His image.
 Both men and women hold that honor.

 These women have skills and talents that are not being used and they feel lost, confused, and unfulfilled.
 If they have those gifts and talents, then they are God-given.
 Husband, as leaders of your homes, make sure you are encouraging your wives to use those skills to their full potential for the sake of the Gospel.
-To surprise or ignore her talents and skills is akin to a Captain making his XO wash the deck of the ship.
+To dismiss or ignore her talents and skills is akin to a Captain making his XO wash the deck of the ship.
 What a misuse of the XO’s skills and talents!

 A Note to Traditional Homemakers